Skip to content

 Looks safe

-You can generally follow this mail.
+Looks safe.
+You can generally follow this message.
 We found no typical signs of fraud.

 Be careful